Applied Practice Experience (APE)

 Competency attainment is assessed, in part, through a portfolio approach in which students develop two practical, non-academic work deliverables that were produced for the specific APE field site’s use and benefit.
 Review of the work deliverables must validate that the products demonstrate student attainment of the designated competencies.

-The University’s MPH degree program places significant emphasis on field practice experience as a vital component of professional development.
+The University’s MPH degree program places significant emphasis on field experience as a vital component of professional development.
 We prioritize experiential learning, personalized and collaborative goal-setting, and the cultivation of effective leadership skills.
-Through our culminating experience requirement, students integrate field practice, coursework, and other learning opportunities to reflect on their professional growth and master essential competencies.
-This comprehensive education prepares our students for success in their chosen fields by integrating experiential learning, individualized goal setting, and leadership development.
+Through our culminating APE requirement, students integrate field practice, coursework, and other experiential learning opportunities to demonstrate their professional growth and mastery of essential competencies.
+This comprehensive approach prepares Ensign Global University students for leadership positions and overall career success in their chosen fields.

 From Classroom to Community: Student Perspectives on Public Health Practice